 - Wash hands with soap and water.
 Spread peanut butter or cream cheese on vegetable sticks.

-- Top with dried fruit and pretzel stick to create your bug!
+- Top with dried fruit and pretzels.

 Nutrition Information: